Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Method

 where $\bar{V}^{\mathrm{p}}$ is the cut-off threshold set as a learnable parameter.
-Notably, each Gaussian is assigned a unique $\bar{V}^{\mathrm{p}}_i$, reflecting the fact that different regions in the scene may need varying cut-off thresholds to capture the geometry accurately.
+Notably, each Gaussian is assigned a unique, learnable $\bar{V}^{\mathrm{p}}_i$, reflecting the fact that different regions in the scene may need varying cut-off thresholds to capture the geometry accurately.
 For instance, areas near object boundaries might necessitate a larger cut-off threshold to model the discontinuity at the boundary than other parts of the object.
-We find the local FIF neurons effectively reduce the contribution of low-opacity tails (LOTs), minimizing unwanted overlap and improving the accuracy and efficiency of the 3DGS.
 In practice, to better integrate $\hat{\mathcal{G}}$ into the rasterization framework, we directly apply the local FIF neuron on the projected 2D Gaussian on the screen, making it act {\it as if} applying the model on the 3D Gaussian.